-We have financed our operations since inception on September 3, 1996 through the sale of equity and debt securities and have raised gross proceeds totaling approximately \$86.0 million through June 30, 2007.
-We have incurred net losses and negative cash flow from operations each year, and we had an accumulated deficit of approximately \$78.2 million as of June 30, 2007.
+We have financed our operations since inception on September 3, 1996 through the sale of equity and debt securities and had raised gross proceeds totaling approximately \$86.0 million through September 30, 2007.
+We have incurred net losses and negative cash flow from operations each year, and we had an accumulated deficit of approximately \$81.4 million as of September 30, 2007.
 We have not generated any revenues to date through the sale of products.
 We do not expect to have significant revenues or income, other than interest income, until we are able to sell our product candidates after obtaining applicable regulatory approvals, and/or establish collaborations that provide us with licensing fees, royalties, milestone payments or up-front payments.

-The net cash flow used in operating activities for the six month period ended June 30, 2007 totaled \$8.9 million or an average of approximately \$1.5 million per month, as compared to \$6.9 million for the same period in 2006 or an average of approximately \$1.1 million per month.
+The net cash flow used in operating activities for the nine months ended September 30, 2007 totaled \$11.1 million or an average of approximately \$1.2 million per month, as compared to \$10.2 million for the same period in 2006 or an average of approximately \$1.1 million per month.
 This increase is due to the eniluracil license fee paid to GSK which totaled \$1.0 million and increased payments to vendors during the first part of 2007 from our improved liquidity as a result of our \$25.0 million offering completed on February 21, 2007.
 The offering of equity securities resulted in net proceeds of \$23.2 million after deducting broker fees and other offering expenses.

-During the three month period ended June 30, 2007, we received gross proceeds of \$0.7 million and issued 2.1 million shares of common stock relating to the exercise of warrants associated with our February 2007 equity offering of \$25.0 million.
-In addition, we also issued an additional 1.0 million investor warrants which entitle the holder to acquire one additional share of Adherex common stock at an exercise price of \$0.40 per share and expire on February 21, 2010.
+We have received gross proceeds of \$0.7 million and issued 2.1 million shares of common stock pursuant to the exercise of warrants associated with our February 2007 equity offering.

+Through September 30, 2007, we have received \$1.6 million of research tax credits including potential research tax credit receivables of \$0.1 million and \$0.2 million in other government grants.

-As of June 30, 2007, our consolidated cash and cash equivalents were \$20.7 million, as compared to \$5.7 million at December 31, 2006.
-This increase was due to the net proceeds from the February 2007 offering less expenditures for the advancement of our R&D portfolio and expenditures for general corporate operations.
-Working capital was approximately \$19.5 million at June 30, 2007 and \$1.2 million at December 31, 2006.
+As of September 30, 2007, our consolidated cash, cash equivalents and short-term investments were \$18.4 million, as compared to \$5.7 million at December 31, 2006.
+This increase was due to the net proceeds from the February 2007 offering less expenditures for the advancement of our R&D portfolio and for general corporate operations.
+Working capital was approximately \$16.7 million at September 30, 2007 as compared to \$1.2 million at December 31, 2006.

-We believe that our current cash and cash equivalents will be sufficient to satisfy our anticipated capital requirements into the fourth quarter of 2008.
+We believe that our current cash and cash equivalents will be sufficient to satisfy our anticipated capital requirements through November 2008.
 Our projections of further capital requirements are subject to substantial uncertainty.
 Our working capital requirements may fluctuate in future periods depending upon numerous factors, including: results of our research and development activities; progress or lack of progress in our preclinical studies or clinical trials; our drug substance requirements to support clinical programs; our ability to enter into collaborations that provide us with funding, up-front payments, milestone or other payments; changes in the focus, direction, or costs of our research and development programs; the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing our patent claims; competitive and technological advances; the potential need to develop, acquire or license new technologies and products; establishment of marketing and sales capabilities; our business development activities; new regulatory requirements implemented by regulatory authorities; the timing and outcome of any regulatory review process; and commercialization activities, if any.